Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Offensive Tools

-Since LLMs have the capability to generate flexible and natural-looking traffic, it is understandable that they are powerful tools for creating attack traffic capable of evading pattern-based IDS.
-In fact, they can generate multi-stage attacks, benign-looking malicious traffic, and code that makes detection difficult for traditional IDS.
-Moreover, they may also produce noise to degrade the detection performance of IDS.
+Since LLMs have the capability to generate flexible and natural-looking traffic, it is understandable that they are powerful tools for creating attack traffic capable of evading pattern-based NIDS.
+In fact, they can generate multi-stage attacks, benign-looking malicious traffic, and code that makes detection difficult for traditional NIDS.
+Moreover, they may also produce noise to degrade the detection performance of NIDS.

+\cite{449} (2024) designs an automated system, called EaTVul, to attack DNN-based software vulnerability detection systems.
+A surrogate model is first trained based on BiLSTM with an attention mechanism.
+The averaged attention scores from the attention layer are retrieved to identify the key features that contribute significantly to the prediction.
+These important features serve as inputs to ChatGPT, which generates adversarial data.
+The generated adversarial data will then be further reviewed and optimized, and ChatGPT is used again to regenerate the adversarial data.
+In the above-explained study \cite{426} (2024), LLM acts as a controller that plans and executes attack sequences, integrating with real tools.
+In \cite{65.5} (2024), the authors introduce that their group generated JavaScript code utilizing LLMs that appears benign but is malicious, in order to bypass NIDS.
+They produced benign-like and harder-to-detect code.

 Multi-stage attacks can hide their intent and make detection more difficult. \cite{425.5} (2025) investigates whether LLM can act autonomously in multi-stage cyberattacks (reconnaissance, initial access, lateral movement, exfiltration) across multiple hosts.
 The paper introduces a system called Incalmo, a high-level abstraction layer that allows LLM to specify tasks (e.g., "infect a host," "scan a network"), which are then translated into realistic, low-level commands by agent modules.
 It also includes services such as environment state tracking and attack graph support.
 LLM using Incalmo was able to successfully execute multi-stage attacks in 9 out of 10 evaluated network environments.
 Even the smaller LLM (using Incalmo) was able to successfully execute in 5 out of 10 environments. \cite{427} (2025) provides an overview of the threat capabilities of LLMs when used as autonomous agents in cyberattacks, covering reconnaissance, malicious content/code generation, coordinated or multi-stage attacks, and threats in infrastructure-less mobile or IoT networks.
 Existing defense approaches and their limitations are also discussed.